JuliaPackageComparisons/JuliaPackageComparisons.github.io/docs/comparisons/physics/physical_constants.md

 >Periodic Table for Julians! 🔥

 This is part of the [JuliaPhysics](https://github.com/JuliaPhysics) organization.
+Use this i fyou just need standard data on elements: name, appearance, atomic_mass, boil, category, color, density, discovered_by, melt, molar_heat, named_by, number, period, phase, source, spectral_img, summary, symbol, xpos, ypos, shells.

 [PeriodicTable.jl](https://github.com/JuliaPhysics/PeriodicTable.jl) was started in 2018 by [rahulkp220](https://github.com/rahulkp220).
-Since then, it has mainly been maintained by [carstenbauer](https://github.com/carstenbauer) with contributions from 9 others (2025-07-15).
+Since then, it has mainly been maintained by [carstenbauer](https://github.com/carstenbauer) with contributions from 9 others[^1].

 ### Mendeleev.jl
 {{badge Mendeleev}}

 >A Julia package for accessing chemical elements data.

-This contains (almost) all the same data as [PeriodicTable.jl](https://github.com/JuliaPhysics/PeriodicTable.jl) plus some more: https://eben60.github.io/Mendeleev.jl/elements_data_fields/.
+This contains (almost) all the same data as [PeriodicTable.jl](https://github.com/JuliaPhysics/PeriodicTable.jl) plus some more: <https://eben60.github.io/Mendeleev.jl/elements_data_fields/>.
+Use this if you need more data on the elements.

 [Mendeleev.jl](https://github.com/Eben60/Mendeleev.jl) was started in 2022 by [Eben60](https://github.com/Eben60) who is also the top 3 contributor to [PeriodicTable.jl](https://github.com/JuliaPhysics/PeriodicTable.jl).
-It has only had few updates since 2022 and not by others  (2025-07-15).
+It has only had few updates since 2022 and not by others[^1].

 ### IsotopeTable.jl